oleksandrpriadko/challenge-task/README.md

 - Jetpack compose for UI
 - Material design, no custom components
 - Compose previews in WholeScreen.kt
+- Koin for dependency injection (I remember that you use Hilt, I used it before either and I can use it if needed but I want to show you how koin works :) )

 ## Structure
 - Kotlin DSL